 The programme is directly responsive to the vision, priorities and current workforce needs highlighted in the Topol Review, “Preparing the Healthcare Workforce to Deliver the Digital Future, 2019.”
 It will integrate the latest scientific evidence on digital technology innovation, change management, leadership, project management and project-based team learning.
-This breadth of content will equip delegate teams to become effective contributors to the transformational changes associated with rapid advancements in digital health care technology.
 Our aim is to encourage and support participants to rethink traditional ways of working to address strategic system-level issues and collaborate more effectively to deliver high quality solutions for the populations they serve.

 How to apply

-Each team member is required to submit an application form no later than 9am on 14 October 2019.
+Each team member/team is required to submit application forms no later than 9am on 11 June 2021.

 Confirmation of successful participants will be announced week commencing 12 July 2021.